Universality of the local limit of preferential attachment models: Introduction

 We denote the above model by $\PArt_v(\boldsymbol{m},\delta)$.
-For $M$ a degenerate distribution {which is equal to $m$ a.s.}, we obtain $\PA_v^{\sss ({m},\delta)}(b)$ described in \cite{vdH2} from $\PArt_v(\boldsymbol{m},\delta)$. \FC{\begin{remark}[Difference between Models (A) and (B)] \rm{From the definition of the models (A) and (B), the models are different in that the first edge from every new vertex can create a self-loop in model (A) but not in model (B).
-Note that the edge probabilities are different for all $j$.} $\blacksquare$ \end{remark}} \paragraph{\bf Model (D)} This model is the generalized {version} of the sequential model described in \cite{BergerBorgs}.
-We start with a fixed graph $G_0$ of size $2$ and degrees $a_1$ and $a_2$, respectively.
-Denote the graph {by} $\PAri_{v}(\boldsymbol{m},\delta)$ when {the graph has $v$ vertices.}
+For $M$ a degenerate distribution {which is equal to $m$ a.s.}, we obtain $\PA_v^{\sss ({m},\delta)}(b)$ described in \cite{vdH2} from $\PArt_v(\boldsymbol{m},\delta)$. {\begin{remark}[Difference between Models (A) and (B)] \rm{From the definition of the models (A) and (B), the models are different in that the first edge from every new vertex can create a self-loop in model (A) but not in model (B).
+Note that the edge probabilities are different for all $j$.} $\blacksquare$ \end{remark}} \paragraph{ Model (D)} This model is the generalized {version} of the sequential model described in \cite{BergerBorgs}. {In this model, every new vertex connects all its out-edges to the existing vertices in the graph (\emph{excluding itself}) with probability proportional to their degree at that time, with intermediate updating.}